bitsondatadev/trino-getting-started/dolphinscheduler/README.md

 ### Run A Simple Workflow With DolphinScheduler

-You can login dolphinscheduler with http://localhost:12345/dolphinscheduler/ui, the default username/password is `admin/dolphinscheduler123`.
+You can log in dolphinscheduler with http://localhost:12345/dolphinscheduler/ui, the default username/password is `admin/dolphinscheduler123`.

 ![login](./gif/login.gif)